 Moving to a smaller house, condominium or apartment can produce extra cash proceeds from the sale of your home that can be invested for the future or used to meet current spending needs.
 In addition, downsizing can help you to reduce living expenses such as utilities, insurance and maintenance costs.
-Keep in mind that the sale of a home can trigger capital gains taxes, if your profit exceeds certain amounts.
-The IRS provides an exclusion of \$250,000 for single filers and married couples filing separately, and \$500,000 for married couples filing jointly for the sale of a primary residence if you qualify.

-Consider a 529 Savings Plan or Coverdell Education Savings Account can grow tax-deferred and distributions will be taxfree if used for qualified education expenses.
+Consider a 529 Savings Plan or Coverdell Education Savings Account

+If you're looking to save for your grandchildren's education expenses, consider contributing to one of these tax-advantaged accounts.
+Your contributions can grow tax-deferred and distributions will be tax-free if used for qualified education expenses.
 In addition, your state may offer an income tax deduction for contributions to the in-state 529 savings plan.